execbat/mujoco_inverted_pendulum_project/README.md

-If you want to continue training from a previous checkpoint: `python train_gpu.py --continue` or `python train_cpu.py --continue`
+If you want to continue training from a previous checkpoint: `python train_gpu.py --continue` or `python train_cpu.py --continue` or `python train_appo_gpu.py --continue`

 🎮 Run the trained agent (Demonstration)